mailjet/api-documentation/guides/_contacts_bulk.md

 ```

-You can now make sure the task complete successfully.
+You can now make sure the task completed successfully.
 You might need multiple checks as a huge amount of data may take some time to be processed (several hours are not uncommon).
-Using the job <code>ID</code> returned in the previous step, you can retrieve the job status
+Using the job <code>ID</code> returned in the previous step, you can retrieve the job status.

 	This provides the following information:
 	<ul>
 		<li>Status: This can be one of the following:
 			<ul>
-			    <li>Prepare: The data is being formatted for addition the list</li>
+			    <li>Prepare: The data is being formatted to be added to the list</li>
 			    <li>Importing: Data is being added to the Contact List</li>
 			    <li>Completed: Addition to the Contact List complete</li>
 			    <li>Error: Declares an error</li>